IBM/ibm-websphere-automation/gitops-deployment/README.md

 Create the WSA Application:
 Note: The default configuration available in the values files applies for Single Namespace installation mode.

-#### Example 1: Creating an instance of WebSphereSecure & WebSphereAutomation by providing custom values
+#### Example 1: Creating an instance of WebSphereAutomation by providing custom values

 Set the necessary environment variables:
 ```bash